-Report cards were recently released for the 1,750 schools in the state of Oklahoma, under the new evaluation system implemented by the state’s Department of Education.
-While most schools were not entirely surprised with their marks, some districts complained that the new system did not provide a fair assessment of some of their schools.
+Report cards were recently released for the 1,750 schools in the state of Oklahoma under the new evaluation system implemented by the state’s Department of Education.
+While most schools were not entirely surprised with their marks, some districts complained that the new system did not adequately assess some of their schools.
 Others are busy celebrating the high marks they received, attributing their outstanding academic performance to a wide variety of factors.

 New Grading System Overview

 The Oklahoma legislature created the new method of grading schools to create “accountability and transparency among schools,” according to the Oklahoma Daily.
 Lawmakers also wanted to make the grading system easy for parents to understand, so they could make educated decisions about the best schools for their children.
 It was also designed to help schools identify specific weaknesses so that targeted solutions for strengthening and improving schools could be implemented.